vasilakisfil/Introspected-REST/README.md

 Metadata are information about the resource that is not related with the data, including hypermedia.
-In essence, metadata is a superset of hypermedia and it's crucial for the client to understand API's responses and access the API's capabilities and manipulate the resources.
+In essence, metadata is a superset of hypermedia and it's crucial for the client to understand API's responses, access the API's capabilities and manipulate the resources.

 Metadata could be **API-specific, resource-specific, action-specific or even object-specific**.
 There could also be different kinds of metadata: runtime (i.e. pagination information), structural (i.e. data types of a resource object),